United Nations Sustainable Development Goals Open Pedagogy Fellowship

 The creation of renewable assignments will begin in Summer 2019.
 A minimum of two renewable assignments will be deployed in each of the classes during Fall 2020.
 A student showcase of selected projects based on the open pedagogy assignments will be held in February 2020.

 MC fellowship teams should include 2 to 3 instructors from different disciplines and different campuses so as to maximize student impact.
 It is anticipated that 10 teams will be selected.
 Each MC faculty fellow will receive 1 ESH to participate.
-MC participants will be required to attend a kick-off meeting and three additional meetings throughout the summer (please no exceptions):
+MC participants will be required to attend a kick-off meeting and three additional meetings throughout the summer (please no exceptions).
+Summer 2020 dates to be determined.

 Changing Lives (Business, English)